testcontainers/testcontainers-rs/RELEASING.md

 To achieve this, the version of `tc_core` needs to be compatible among all the dependencies (i.e. the image and client crates).

-The meta-crate doesn't have any code on it's own, so what does the version number actually represent?
+The meta-crate doesn't have any code on its own, so you may wonder what does the version number actually represent.
-It represents, which images you can use, i.e. a set of features.
+It represents which images you can use, i.e. a set of features.
 Because it is a meta-crate, reflecting all major version upgrades as a major version upgrade would result in an explosion of versions.

 For this reason, breaking changes in downstream system **will not** be propagated as such to users of the meta crate.
-What is meant by that?
-This means, a version upgrade vom `tc_coblox_bitcoincore` from `1.0` to `2.0` **does not** result in a major version upgrade of the `testcontainers` meta crate.
+This means a version upgrade of `tc_coblox_bitcoincore` from `1.0` to `2.0` **does not** result in a major version upgrade of the `testcontainers` meta crate.
 Instead, `testcontainers` will only have its minor version bumped.
 Because of that, users of `testcontainers` are encouraged to at least specify the minor version when depending on `testcontainers`.

 ## What about the problems this causes?

-Are are some potential problems with this approach.
+There are some potential problems with this approach.
 Remember, the meta-crate only exists as a **convenience** for the majority of users.
 If it doesn't work for you, you can always depend on the individual crates themselves and pick exactly the versions you want.